 Dutch elm disease

-Dutch elm disease is an aggressive disease of American elm trees.
-The fungus that causes the disease moves from tree to tree via elm bark beetles.
+Dutch elm disease is an aggressive fungal disease of elms native to America.
+The fungus is spread from tree to tree via the European elm bark beetle.
 As the beetles tunnel in to lay eggs, the fungus enters the plants' water-conducting system.
 Once inside the tree, the fungus begins to plug the vascular system.
 As a result, leaves wilt and the affected tree dies within a few months to a year.

-Several steps can be taken to determine if a tree elm has Dutch elm.
-First, identify the elm in question.
-Most elm trees in Colorado are Siberian elm, which are not susceptible to Dutch elm disease.
-Only American elm is susceptible.
-Next, if wilting symptoms are evident, obtain samples of the twigs in the area of the tree that leaf wilting occurs.
+If wilting symptoms are evident, cut twigs where wilting is occurring.
 Twigs should be one to two inches in diameter.
 Peel back the thin layer of bark to view the wood just underneath.
 If dark discoloration or streaks run the length of the twig, Dutch elm disease is suspect.
-Finally, send samples to a diagnostic clinic or city forester for laboratory analysis.
+Samples should be taken or sent to a diagnostic clinic for laboratory analysis.

 Do you have a question?
 Try Ask an Expert!

 Updated Tuesday, July 22, 2014